nus-cs2103-AY2223S1/tp/docs/index.md

 ### Unmarking a task: `unmark`

-Unmarking a task as incomplete in the task manager list.
+Marks a task as incomplete in the task manager list.

 Format:
 `unmark {task_index}`